Henry J. Vaux Distinguished Professor of Forest Policy

 Books and Monographs

-Nevins, Joseph, and Nancy Lee Peluso (eds).
-2008.
+2008 Nevins, Joseph and Nancy Lee Peluso, eds.
 Taking Southeast Asia to Market: Commodities, People and Nature in a Neoliberal Age.
 Ithaca: Cornell University Press.

-Peluso, Nancy Lee. (translated by Landung Simatupang).
-2006.
+2006 Peluso, Nancy Lee. (translated by Landung Simatupang).
 Hutan Kaya, Rakyat Melarat: Penguasaan Sumberdaya dan Perlawanan di Jawa.
 Yogyakarta: Konphalindo.
-Printed by INSISTPRess.
-Indonesian Translation of Rich Forests, Poor People with a new introduction.
+Printed by INSIST Press.
+Indonesian Translation of Rich Forests, Poor People with a new introduction based on new research.

 Refereed journal articles and book chapters

 2013 Peluso, Nancy Lee, and Michael Watts.
 “Resource Violence.”
-Chapter 19 in Carl Death (ed.), Critical Environmental Politics.
+Chapter 19 in Critical Environmental Politics, Carl Death, ed.
 London: Routledge.

 2011 Peluso, Nancy Lee, and Christian Lund.
 “New Frontiers of Land Control: Introduction.”
-In New Frontiers of Land Control, Nancy Lee Peluso and Christian Lund, eds.
-Special Issue of Journal of Peasant Studies 38:4 (Sept.)
-667-681.
+In New Frontiers of Land Control, Nancy Lee Peluso and Christian Lund, eds., Special Issue of Journal of Peasant Studies 38.4 (Sept.): 667-681.
+PDF

 2011 Peluso Nancy Lee, and Peter Vandergeest.
 “Political Ecologies of War and Forests: Counterinsurgencies and the Making of National Natures.”
-Annals of the Association of American Geographers 101:3 (May) 587-608.
+Annals of the Association of American Geographers 101.3 (May): 587-608.
+PDF

 2010 Vandergeest, Peter, and Nancy Lee Peluso.
 “Political Violence and Scientific Forestry: Emergencies, Insurgencies, and Counterinsurgencies in Southeast Asia” pp. 152-166.
 In Knowing Nature: Conversations at the Intersection of Political Ecology and Science Studies, Mara J., Goldman, Paul Nadasdy, and Matthew Turner, eds.
 New York: Routledge.